lorforlinux/docs.beagleboard.io/boards/beagleplay/demos-and-tutorials/using-mikrobus.rst

    debian@BeaglePlay:~$ watch -n 0.5 ./accelclick.sh

 This is the output of your accelclick.sh script.
-It shows the current values of the X, Y, and Z axis of your accelerometer in raw form.
+It shows the current values of your accelerometer's X, Y, and Z axis in raw form.

 .. code:: shell-session